 Intended AudienceStudents in public health, medicine, or nursing, including fellows or post-doctoral trainees.

 Methods of Assessment

-Grading Policy: class participation, discussion of 2 case studies, review of a publication, and a short paper on a topic related to mental and physical comorbidity of interest to the study
+class participation, review of a publication, and a short paper on a topic related to mental and physical comorbidity of interest to the student

 Academic Ethics Code

 Students enrolled in the Bloomberg School of Public Health of The Johns Hopkins University assume an obligation to conduct themselves in a manner appropriate to the University's mission as an institution of higher education.
 A student is obligated to refrain from acts which he or she knows, or under the circumstances has reason to know, impair the academic integrity of the University.
 Violations of academic integrity include, but are not limited to: cheating; plagiarism; knowingly furnishing false information to any agent of the University for inclusion in the academic record; violation of the rights and welfare of animal or human subjects in research; and misconduct as a member of either School or University committees or recognized groups or organizations.

 Disability Support ServicesIf you are a student with a documented disability who requires an academic accommodation, please contact the Office of Student Life Services at 410-955-3034 or via email at email@example.com.